vmware-archive/distributed-tracing-sample-apps/Wavefront-DT/dropwizard-app/README.md

    </dependencies>
    ```

-Step 2 - You can send data to Wavefront either using one of the 2 options below -
+2. You can send data to Wavefront either using one of the 2 options below -

-Option A - via Direct Ingestion
+**Option A** - via Direct Ingestion

-Option B - via Wavefront Proxy
+**Option B** - via Wavefront Proxy

-Option A - If you are sending data to Wavefront via Direct Ingestion, then make sure you have the cluster name and corresponding token from [https://{cluster}.wavefront.com/settings/profile](https://{cluster}.wavefront.com/settings/profile).
+**Option A** - If you are sending data to Wavefront via Direct Ingestion, then make sure you have the cluster name and corresponding token from [https://{cluster}.wavefront.com/settings/profile](https://{cluster}.wavefront.com/settings/profile).

 Now go to `dropwizard-app/common/../Tracing.java` and change the `Tracer init(String service)` method to return a [WavefrontTracer](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java#set-up-a-tracer) as follows: